Recent developments in mathematical aspects of relativistic fluids

-We mentioned in Section \ref{S:LWP_BDNK} that Sroczinski \cite{Sroczinski-2022-arxiv} established global well-posedness of the BDNK equations for perturbations of constant solutions and specific choices of equation of state and transport coefficients.
+We mentioned in Sect.~\ref{S:LWP_BDNK} that \cite{Sroczinski-2024} established global well-posedness of the BDNK equations for perturbations of constant solutions and specific choices of equation of state and transport coefficients.
 It is natural to extend his results:

-\begin{innercustomthmproblem} Establish global well-posedness for the BDNK equations for initial data close to constant and a different set up than that of \cite{Sroczinski-2022-arxiv}. \end{innercustomthmproblem}
+\begin{innercustomthmproblem} Establish global well-posedness for the BDNK equations for initial data close to constant and a different set up than that of \cite{Sroczinski-2024}. \end{innercustomthmproblem}

 On the flip side of Problem \ref{Pr:GWP_BNDK}, it is not unreasonable to think that the BDNK equations, being a complicated system of quasilinear equations, may not admit global solutions for large data.
 Thus: